Proof

 Hey dolls!
 I hope you all are having a wonderful day wherever you are!
 If you know anything about me, you know that I love a good girls’ night.
 Getting dolled up and heading out for the night is fabulous, but sometimes you just need to take an evening to catch up with your sisters.

-Ashley Marie RosasPublished about a year ago in ProofTo Kir, or Kir Royale?
+Ashley Marie RosasPublished 2 years ago in ProofTo Kir, or Kir Royale?

 Despite being the plebeian I am, I have been fortunate enough to have traveled well-beyond where I was born here in the United States of America.
 In fact, I can't actually remember the state where I was born.
 I was too young, and we moved when I was six months old due to my father being re-stationed.
 He was in the military.